gramaziokohler/robotic_assembly_workshop/README.md

 > Q: When installing `shapely`, I get the error: `HTTP 000 Connection Failed`

 Your environment has an outdated version of OpenSSL.
 Go to your root environment (i.e. run `conda deactivate`) and then run the same command to install `shapely` on the workshop's environment.

+> Q: Docker contains fail to open GUI tools

+If you get errors like `cannot open display` or `cannot acquire screen ...` it means you have not configured the security of your X11 server correctly:

+- On Windows using `XMing`, make sure you add your IP Address to the file `%ProgramFiles(x86)%\XMing\X0.hosts` (needs to be opened as administrator)
+- On Mac using `XQuartz`, run `xhost +local:root` (and remember to disable later with `xhost -local:root`)

+Remember to restart `XMing`/`XQuartz` after applying these changes.

+> NOTE: the previous setting is a lazy and unsecure way of giving access to your X11 server
+> There are better, more elaborate ways of doing this with less risk.